 An n=0 vertical resistive stability code has been written.
-It solves the perturbed Grad-Shafranov equation $\Delta^ \Delta \Psi = (FF)' \Delta \Psi$ as an initial value code including inductive fields and resistive elements.
+It solves the perturbed Grad-Shafranov equation $\Delta\Delta\Psi=(FF')'\Delta\Psi$ as an initial value code including inductive fields and resistive elements.
 The elliptic operator is inverted with vacuum boundary conditions, and includes the effects of external resistive coils, a resistive wall, and active feedback coils with voltages determined from the signals of sensor coils.
 Presently pressure is not included in the equilibrium, and the toroidal current profile FF' is taken to be a constant.
-The voluminous literature on vertical stability [16] shows that plasma pressure is not a major effect (and is usually stabilizing), and hollow current profiles (as expected with high bootstrap fraction operation) are expected to be more stable than a flat current profile.
+The voluminous literature on vertical stability [18] shows that plasma pressure is not a major effect (and is usually stabilizing), and hollow current profiles (as expected with high bootstrap fraction operation) are expected to be more stable than a flat current profile.
 Thus, the results below are more pessimistic (and thus conservative) than expected from more realistic profiles.

-As examples, we consider the vertical stability of a $\kappa = 3$ plasma with aspect ratio A = 3 and 4, with 4 cm of lithium (a typical number for thin liquid plasma facing concepts), and the liquid at a distance b/a = 1.2 (i.e. a distance from the plasma of 20% of the horizontal minor radius, or about 30 cm for ARIES RS).
+As examples, we consider the vertical stability of a $\kappa = 3$ plasma with aspect ratio A = 3 and 4, with 4 cm of lithium (a typical number for thin liquid plasma facing concepts), and the liquid at a distance b/a = 1.2 (i.e. a distance from the plasma of 20% of the horizontal minor radius, or about 30 cm for ARIES-RS).
 Liquid facing concepts usually have liquid closer than this, and would be more stabilizing.
-The resistive wall time is roughly 1/2 second, and the resistive vertical instability growth time is about 1/15 second.
+The resistive wall time is roughly 0.5 s, and the resistive vertical instability growth time is about 0.66 s.
 This time scale is easily within the reach of existing vertical feedback technology (which can have response times of the order of a millisecond, or slightly less).
-With a standard feedback geometry with the active coil above the plasma a distance which would place it behind a 1 m shield, and a sensor coil on the outboard side (though a distance which would place it inside the shield but behind the first wall), vertical stability is achieved with feedback gain about an order of magnitude larger than in the case $\kappa =$ 2, and with feedback response times ≤ 50 milliseconds.
-This appears to be within the range of present technology.
+With a standard feedback geometry with the active coil above the plasma a distance which would place it behind a 1 m shield. and a sensor coil on the outboard side (though a distance which would place it inside the shield but behind the first wall), vertical stability is achieved with feedback gain about an order of magnitude larger than in the case $\kappa = 2$, and with feedback response times ≤ 50 ms. This appears to be within the range of present technology.
 Little effort has been spent optimizing the parameters of the feedback system, and considerable improvement might be possible.

-We find the consequences of this to the attainable β in Advanced Technology (AT) modes are large.
-The MHD equilibrium code TOQ [17] (used routinely by the General Atomics (GA) ~ MHD group) has been used, to obtain high bootstrap fraction equilibria for A = 3 and 4.
-Broad pressure profiles are used which have been used by the GA group in β optimization studies for A = 1.4 tokamaks.
+We find the consequences of this to the attainable β in advanced technology (AT) modes are large.
+The MHD equilibrium code TOQ [19] (used routinely by the general atomics (GA) \sim MHD group) has been used, to obtain high bootstrap fraction equilibria for A=3 and 4.
+Broad pressure profiles are used which have been used by the GA group in β optimization studies for A=1.4 tokamaks.
 The maximum β for ballooning stability for A = 4 and 3 is:

-$$\begin{split} \kappa &= 2 \qquad \beta = 5 - 7\% \qquad \beta_N = 4.5 \qquad S = 7.3 \\ \kappa &= 3 \qquad \beta = 20 - 22\% \qquad \beta_N = 5.7 \qquad S = 13.9 \end{split}$$
+$$\kappa = 2$$

+$\beta = 5-7\%$ $\beta{N} = 4.5$ $S = 7.3$

+$\kappa = 3$ $\beta = 20-22\%$ $\beta{N} = 5.7$ $S = 13.9$